Mucopolysaccharidosis I (MPS I) Registry

 Exclusion Criteria:

-• Who can participate: Individuals with a confirmed diagnosis of MPS I can participate.
-This includes those with documented enzyme deficiency or genetic mutations related to MPS I. Participants must have completed a patient authorization form.
+- Who can participate: Individuals of any age with a confirmed diagnosis of MPS I can participate.
+This includes those with documented enzyme deficiency or genetic mutations related to MPS I. A completed patient authorization form is required.